 Know your target date for the culmination of your local curriculum – your school/district Invention Convention.
-You will need to hold your local event before the registration deadline date of March 30, 2019, so that you have enough time to select and register your inventors moving on to the CIC Annual State Final Event, which will be held on Saturday, May 4, 2019.
+You will need to hold your local event prior to the CIC event registration deadline dates, so that you have enough time to select and register your inventors moving on to the CIC Annual State Final Event.

 Set budget and secure funding.